miniusbhater/GetThatOS/README.md

 ## Project updates

+[02/07/2025] I am nearly ready to release the Linux CLI version along with more general updates

-[30/06/2025] After delays the first CLI version is out
+[29/06/2025] After delays the first CLI version is out along with a macOS release

 [11/02/2025] I am now working on a Linux and MacOS CLI version of GetThatOS!
 There will also be a windows CLI version available but the original winforms version will stay.